 - Motor vehicle accidents are at least twice as likely to happen when people with sleep apnea are behind the wheel.
 When the disorder is treated, this increased risk disappears.

-How Sleep Apnea Affects Your Body
+How Sleep Disorder Affects Your Body

 Sleep apnea is a sleep disorder that occurs when the muscles and soft tissues at the back of the throat relax too much.
 This causes the tissues and collapses during sleep, blocking the airway and causing interrupted breathing.
 This results in a drop in oxygen levels in the blood.
 And prompts the brain to briefly wake and resume breathing.